 The following tax types were eligible for amnesty: income tax, car rental surcharge, county excise taxes and any other privilege excise tax administered by the Department, electric and natural gas use taxes, jail excise tax, jet fuel excise and use tax, severance tax, tax on hotels, tax on water use, telecommunication services excise tax, transaction privilege tax, and use tax.

 Taxpayers had to include payment of the outstanding tax due with their amnesty application.

-An Alternative to State Tax Amnesty: Voluntary Disclosure Agreements
+An Alternative to State Tax Amnesty

-Many states offer another option, voluntary disclosure agreements, for taxpayers to pay their delinquent tax bills and get relief from penalties and hopefully interest, mostly concerning sales and use tax and corporate income tax.
+Many states offer another option for taxpayers to pay their delinquent tax bills and get relief from penalties and hopefully interest as well, although these "voluntary disclosure agreements" mostly concern sales and use tax and corporate income tax.

-The purpose of the VDA program is to encourage taxpayers that may have a potential liability to “voluntarily” come forward and pay the tax due.
-If you haven't been contacted by the state department of revenue because of your tax delinquency, you can come forward, pay your back taxes and interest, and agree to pay your taxes on time going forward.
+The purpose of these VDA program is to encourage taxpayers who might have a potential liability to voluntarily come forward and pay the tax due.
+If you haven't been contacted by your state's Department of Revenue because of your tax delinquency, you can come forward, pay your back taxes and interest, and agree to pay your taxes on time going forward.